 Your audience will not read your website in its entirety.
 Instead, they will scan for the information they need.
 If you greet your visitors with huge blocks of text that look more like a novel than a webpage, many will give up and leave.

-“It’s not true that nobody reads online.
-We spend hours every week reading websites,” says Aymar.
-“But too many businesses dump hundreds of words onto their websites and dare their visitors to sift through it to find what they need.”
+People spend hours every week reading websites, but too many businesses dump hundreds of words onto their websites and dare their visitors to sift through it to find what they need.

 This local business provides scuba diving lessons for first-time divers.
 But for anyone new to diving, the website is an intimidating glob of text.